PureWater100/world_development_explorer/wdx_analysis.md

 ### Yes, there is a relationship.
 ### Here is a bubble chart for 2010:
 ### ![](charts/bubble_2010.png)
-### We can see that there is very clear positive linear relationship between power index and adjusted net national income per capita (annual % growth).
+### We can see that there is very clear positive linear relationship between the power distance index and the adjusted net national income per capita (annual % growth).
 ### As the annual % growth increases, so does the power distance index.
 ### Thus, the data suggests that as a country's annual % growth increases, so does their power index.